abbbi/virtnbdbackup/README.md

 Output targets are selected through the `virtnbdbackup.output_targets` setuptools entry-point group.
-The built-in `directory` and `zip` targets remain the defaults.
-An installed target can be selected with `--output-target`.
+The built-in `directory` and `zip` targets remain the defaults. `virtnbdbackup` selects an installed target with `--output-target` or its `--output-plugin` alias.

+For restore operations, `--input-source` selects the plugin used to discover and read files below `--input`.
+Input-capable plugins implement the `exists`, `list`, and `open` methods.
+The restore `--output` option remains the destination for reconstructed virtual machine images.

 A minimal installable plugin and setup instructions are available in [`examples/output-target-plugin`](examples/output-target-plugin/README.md).